Baháʼí Faith in Cameroon

 The Baháʼí Faith in Cameroon was established when the country was separated into two colonies - British and French Cameroon.
 The first Baháʼí in Cameroon was Enoch Olinga, who had left his homeland of Uganda to bring the religion to British Cameroon in 1953.
 Meherangiz Munsiff, a young Indian woman who had moved from Britain, arrived in French Cameroon April 1954 - both Olinga and Munsiff were honoured with the title Knight of Baháʼu'lláh.
 In 2003 Baháʼís estimated there were 40,000 adherents of the religion in the country.
-The Association of Religion Data Archives (relying on World Christian Encyclopedia) estimated about 50800 Baháʼís in 2005.